chanzo/script-launcher/src/README.md

 ```

 ### Concurrent scripts
 This example uses the **concurrent** keyword to run multiple script in parallel and the **sequential** keyword to start multiple script one by one.
 This feature is convenient in a development environment, when you want to start development server in the background.
+Use the `limit` argument or option to limit the number of commands to execute in parallel.

 **Run**: `npm start build-stuff` to use this example.
 ``` JSON